Information about Betahistine

 Expert advice for Betahistine

-- Betahistine can only decrease the number and severity of attacks of vertigo (dizziness), hearing loss and tinnitus (noise in the ear), it will not completely stop them.
+- It can only decrease the number and severity of attacks but may not completely stop them.

 Frequently asked questions for Betahistine

 Q. Does Betahistine use tend to increase weight?

 No, there are no reports which suggest that using Betahistine causes weight gain.
 On the other hand Betahistine use may cause weight loss due to dyspepsia (indigestion).

 Q. Can the use of Betahistine affect my blood pressure?